 <?php endif; ?>

-<?php } ?>`if ( is_user_logged_in() )` is the condition to check if the user is logged in.
-If logged in, the comment module is displayed; if not, it won't load.
-Of course, after making this change, you need to enable user registration on your website.
+Of course, after making this modification, you need to enable user registration on your website.
 You might also be interested in the following articles:

 The code in this article was shared by Zhigengniao.